-My teaching approach: I've been playing for over 35 years and teaching for 20.
+My teaching approach: I've been playing for 40 years and teaching for 23.
 I love teaching the basics of playing guitar just as much as digging into your favorite songs and figuring out how they do what they do. acoustic singer songwriter stuff is my specialty.
 I have also recently started giving lessons online on skype and FaceTime.
 My influences are: Neil Young, James Taylor, Third Day, John Mellencamp, Eva Cassidy, the Beatles, Kenny Burrell, The Allman Brothers, Keith Green, Doc Watson, and lots of others.
-My guitar lessons take place in: The teacher's studio or the student's home Guitar Lessons with me take place in the following areas: Worcester area Guitar Techniques: Lead guitar, Rhythm guitar, Fingerstyle, Vocal Accompaniment, Performance, Improvisation, Jamming Skills, Reading Music, Music Theory, Scales and Exercises, Song Writing, Guidance In Equipment Selection Your first guitar lesson with me might include the following: For me to teach you effectively I need to know some things about you.
+My guitar lessons take place in: Right now most of my lessons take place on skype, Facetime and Google Duo.
+I have been teaching on those platforms for about 8 years, so I'm real comfortable with them and I know what to look for to guide my students with things like hand position. and articulation.
+I also teach from my home or the student's home.
+Guitar Lessons with me take place in the following areas: Worcester area, or anywhere if online.
+Guitar Techniques: Lead guitar, Rhythm guitar, Fingerstyle, Vocal Accompaniment, Performance, Improvisation, Jamming Skills, Reading Music, Music Theory, Scales and Exercises, Song Writing, Guidance In Equipment Selection Your first guitar lesson with me might include the following: For me to teach you effectively I need to know some things about you.
 So I will ask questions like what kind of music do you listen to, what role does, or will, playing the guitar have in your life?
 Or, if you've been playing a while, I would ask you to play something that you are comfortable with, part of a song, a riff or some chords you like.
 Again, we will see where you are and where you wish to go.
 Then make a plan on how to get there.
 A guitar lesson with me might entail the following: Well, the first thing we would do is talk a bit about what music you have been working on.
 Then we would play through it and find out how to make it flow smoothly, make it your own.
 Next we could talk about how to expand on what you've learned, or we would find a new song to work on or a technique that interests you.
 Always looking for something that is challenging but obtainable.
 The qualities I look for in an ideal guitar student might include the following: The person who would benefit most from working with me is someone who is seeking to grow as a musician and an artist.
 Whether you are just starting out or you've been playing for years, we seem to learn best when we are humble and seeking to make music that moves us.

 I like to talk to the student and find out what kind of music he or she likes to listen to.
 Also what they would like to do with the guitar in the future.
 Accompany themselves while they sing, or play electric guitar in a band… whatever it may be I want to structure a plan to get them there.
 So we will start with short term and long term goals.
 Some students want to learn how to read music, some students just want to learn how to listen to a song and figure out how to play it on their own ( I think it's best to know both ways ).